 Take a 500-microliter subsample of each gold nanoparticle sample [1] and prepare a dilution with 500 microliters of ultrapure water [2].
 Place the dilutions in 1-milliliter cuvettes with a final concentration of 25 micrograms per milliliter [3].

-Talent taking a subsample of a AuNP.
+Talent taking a subsample of a AuNPs.

 Talent making the dilution.